marcinstodolny/AmazonBestSellersExplorer/README.md

 - .NET SDK 10
 - Node.js + npm
 - SQL Server LocalDB
-- RapidAPI key for `real-time-amazon-data`
+- RapidAPI key for `real-time-amazon-data` if you want the bestseller flow to work against the real external service

 ### Backend